hzhreal/HTOS/TUTORIAL.md

 # Quick tutorial for the end user
 The bot only takes files, no zips or any other compression like that.

+## Threads
+Click the create thread button in the channel that the bot's message is in, thereafter enter the thread you receive.
+You can do the commands there.

 ## Uploads
 When you do a command that takes save pairs (encrypted saves which is a file and .bin corresponding to it), you can upload it straight through discord or send a public google drive folder link.